tcr/mug/README.md

 ----

 * Faster than Rhino, sacrificing ECMAScript conformity for speed.
 * Minimal overhead, compared to a full interpreter.
-Standard library is < 75kb.
+Standard library `mug-js.jar` is < 75kb.
 * Mug's goal is that compiled code be as close to compiled Java as possible.
 * It's a neat party trick.

+The Mug compiler is written in Clojure.
+Compiled JavaScript has no Clojure dependencies, however, and only requires the Java `mug-js.jar` archive.

 Development
 -----------